Putting Smiles on the Faces of Everyone Nintendo Touches

 We also have set up similar consumer service centers in locations outside Japan, where we provide support in local languages.

-A System for Responding to Consumers' Comments (Nintendo Co., Ltd. (Japan))
+Framework for Responding to Consumer Comments (Nintendo Co., Ltd. (Japan))

-Nintendo respects the privacy of our consumers, and we consider it our vital responsibility to exercise great care in protecting their information.
+Nintendo respects the privacy of our consumers, and we consider it our vital responsibility to protect their information with great care.